Wakup/Wakup-Android-SDK/README.md

 <drawable name="wk_actionbar_back">@drawable/wk_ic_nav_back</drawable>
 ```

-In addition, it is possible to customize the directly the appearance of both Action Bars by overriding the following styles:
+In addition, it is possible to customize the appearance of both Action Bars by directly overriding their styles:

 ```xml
 <style name="WakupTheme.ActionBar.Root">